 Over the Counter (OTC) Medicines for Children

-In light of this we are writing to ask you to kindly review your policy for administration of medicine within your establishment to ensure that it is up to date, reflecting that a prescription is not required for administration of medicine to children that can be bought OTC.
+Considering this, we are writing to ask you to kindly review your policy for administration of medicine within your school to ensure that it is up to date, reflecting that a prescription is not required for administration of medicine to children that can be bought OTC.

-Links and excerpts to guidance documents that support this message may be found below.
-We hope that this information is useful to you and will assist in ensuring that your school policy is fully up to date and reflects the best practice that the four east Kent Clinical Commissioning Groups (CCGs) and Kent County Council would like to promote.
+We hope that this information is useful to you and will assist in ensuring that your school policy is fully up to date and reflects the best practice that NHS Kent and Medway ICB promotes.